Camp Setup Tips

 Some things to consider:

-- It’s important to position the camper so that the doors are faced in such a way that you don’t have them faced towards any lights that might keep you up at night shining through the doors.
+- It’s important to position the camper so that the doors (or windows) are faced in such a way that you don’t have them faced towards any lights that might keep you up at night shining through in a way that is going to keep you up at night.

-- It’s nice if you can situate the camper so that the doors have one faced into the center of your camp and one faced away from other campers.
-This makes it easier to be able to have a teensy bit of privacy for being able to get dressed.
+- On the Shadow, it was always nice to situate the camper so that the doors have one faced into the center of your camp and one faced away from other campers.
+This makes it easier to be able to have a teensy bit of privacy for being able to get dressed, which inevitably you sometimes do a bit of with your legs hanging out the side of the door.

-- If you are going to need to put up a shelter or two for rain, be sure to consider how they will be positioned.
+- If you are going to need to put up a shelter or two for rain, be sure to consider how they will be positioned and how you will anchor them from the wind.

-- Be sure to think about how close the fire is to the camper and or the car.
+- Be sure to think about how close the fire is to the camper and or the car and give yourself enough space so that there are no issues or smoke.

 - Consider moving the picnic table to make it convenient to the galley area of the camper so that you don’t have to go back and forth so much.